 While some might have been discouraged by this, being the outsider was nothing new for Pryor.
 He had always been regarded as a misfit, despite the fact no one trained harder and no one fought with more ferocity.
 Relentless and unorthodox inside the ring, his character outside of it proved erratic and difficult.
 Once he turned pro, almost no one wanted to manage him and even fewer wanted to fight him.
 It was so bad he had to abandon the 135 pound weight class and climb up to the super-lightweights to get a title shot.
 After annihilating veteran champion Antonio Cervantes in four rounds, his hometown of Cincinnati held a parade for him that was literally one car long.

 In stark contrast to Pryor, Alexis Arguello was smooth and charming, both in and out of the ring.
 An elder statesman and something of a legend, his class and sportsmanship was as admired as his excellent ring technique and lethal power.
 Boasting a devastating right hand and 62 knockouts in 72 wins, Arguello had the respect and approval of almost everyone in boxing, while the bitter Pryor charmed no one.
 And unlike Arguello’s refined and studied ring craft, Pryor was wild and unpredictable, constantly darting, lunging, and throwing heavy punches from any position and any angle.

 Against Arguello, few thought Pryor would win.
 More to the point, the public wanted Alexis to succeed and make history, and the stands at the cavernous Orange Bowl in Miami filled up with thousands of Latin-Americans eager to see their hero become a superstar.
 But the anti-Pryor crowd didn’t bother the champion in the least.
 People had been tearing Aaron down and telling him he’d never amount to much all his life and he had proven them all wrong.
-Now he understood that defeat to Arguello would mean being quickly cast aside so more popular boxers could get the big opportunities and the big money.
+And he knew better than anyone that defeat to Arguello would mean being quickly cast aside so more popular boxers could get the big opportunities and the big money.
 If Arguello was fighting for history, Pryor had an equally potent motivation: to make himself matter.